 Just like most industries, there are massive amounts of data that need processing to be utilised effectively.
 The storage, collection and management of data can become far more effective through the use of AI.

-While the energy sector is still heavily reliant on manual work, this technology can improve the process of gathering valuable insights that end up saving both time and money.
+The energy sector is still heavily reliant on manual work.
+This powerful technology can improve the process of gathering valuable insights that end up saving both time and money.
+Cutting back on mundane processes and improving innovation.

 With the vast amounts of historical data that exists, the entire industry can benefit greatly from converting all of that information into useful and practical insight.
-AI and machine learning create algorithms that discover patterns and processes, which can improve decision-making and assist in extracting important findings that will enhance the overall value and efficiency of energy production and distribution.
+AI and machine learning create algorithms that discover patterns and processes.
+This improves decision-making and assists in extracting new value.
+It will come to enhance the overall efficiency of energy production and distribution.

 It will result in better profits, better customer relations and enhance asset performance.